glutanimate/image-occlusion-enhanced/README.md

 ## Changes compared to Image Occlusion 2

-This version of image occlusion comes with the following new features, some of which were already part of [my first fork](https://github.com/Glutanimate/image-occlusion-2):
+*Image Occlusion 2 Enhanced* comes with the following new features, some of which were already part of [my first fork](https://github.com/Glutanimate/image-occlusion-2):

-**Enhancements to the user interface**
+### Enhancements to the user interface

 - **Tabbed interface**
     - one tab for the SVG editor, the other for the remaining fields.
 Makes it easier to work with larger images.